Bookmark this page for future reference!

 Final Checks and Approval

 Just before ignition, the FAST Lead checks the weather.
-Barring any high wind conditions or other negative weather factors you will receive an OK to burn from the FAST Lead.
-The FAST Lead issues the necessary License(s) for your burn, and informs the Black Rock Rangers and the Emergency Services Department that the artwork is on schedule to burn.
+Barring any high wind conditions or other negative weather factors you will receive an OK to burn from the FAST lead.
+The FAST Lead issues the necessary license(s) for your burn, and informs the Black Rock Rangers and ESD that the artwork is ready to burn.

 Ignition

-At this time the final sequence of the burn, including performance, pyrotechnics and any ignition ritual can begin.
+At this time the final sequence of the burn, pyrotechnics and any ignition ritual can begin.

 All of these elements of the burn must be conducted in a way that prevents premature ignition, to ensure the safety of the fuel team while they are in or near the fueled structure.